lmSeryi/GraphQL_Course/README.md

-To create a GraphQL proyect you need install npx:
+To create a GraphQL proyect you need install npx:<br/>
     npm i -g npx

 Then: